purpleprotocol/purplecoin/ROADMAP.md

     - [ ] OP `0xde` GetSpentOutReceiver - Pushes the address of the receiver of the spent output to the top of the stack.
 Pushes `0` of the output does not have a receiver address.
 If the output is coloured, pushes a coloured address.
     - [ ] OP `0xdf` GetSpentOutScriptHash - Pushes the script hash of the spent to the top of the stack.
     - [x] OP `0xe0` GetSpentOutScriptOutsLen - Pushes the number of script outs the spent output has on top of the stack.
-    - [ ] OP `0xe1` GetSpentOutScriptOut - Pushes the script output of the spent output at the given index to the top of stack.
+    - [x] OP `0xe1` GetSpentOutScriptOut - Pushes the script output of the spent output at the given index to the top of stack.
     - [x] OP `0xe2` SpillSpentOutScriptOuts - Pushes all the script outputs of the spent output to the top of the stack.
     - [ ] OP `0xe3` SpentOutIsColouredOut - Pushes `1` if the spent output is coloured and `0` otherwise.
     - [ ] OP `0xe4` SpentOutColourHash - Pushes the colour hash of the spent out to the top of the stack.
 Pushes a zero hash if the output is an XPU output.
+    - [ ] OP `0xe5` PushPrevScriptOuts - Pushes previous spend script outs on top of the stack up to `n`
     - [x] OP `0xe8` GhostRider256 - Pops the topmost item on the stack, hashes it with GhostRider and then pushes the result to the stack.
     - [x] OP `0xe9` Fugue256 - Pops the topmost item on the stack, hashes it with Fugue256 and then pushes the result to the stack.
     - [x] OP `0xea` JH256 - Pops the topmost item on the stack, hashes it with JH256 and then pushes the result to the stack.